danielcrimp/danielcrimp.github.io/collections/_posts/2024-11-01-semantic-db.md

     We glossed over that we could have foundation models fine-tuned on organisational data - that's definitely possible, but to serve as a general-purpose database the schema of the existing databases would need to be preserved.

-    We'd need to devise a method of fine-tuning that would allow the hard relationships stored in a relational database to be converted into associations in semantic space, in such a way that we can reliably query the systematic data, but also use semantic traversals(?) to connect organisational data to general external data.
+    We'd need to devise a method of fine-tuning that would allow the hard relationships stored in a relational database to be converted into associations in semantic space, in such a way that we can reliably query the (ex-)relational data, but also connect that data to world concepts.

 - **Toy Example**